rishabhjha127-iu/AI-Powered-Personalized-BMI-and-Diet-Recommendation-System/README.md

     -->Git / GitHub — Version control and project hosting

 Phase status:

-The project is in Development phase.
+The project is now finalized.

- -->Frontend development has been completed using Laravel, PHP, JavaScript, and Bootstrap, ensuring a responsive and user-friendly interface.
+-->Frontend development has been completed using Laravel, PHP, JavaScript, and Bootstrap, providing a responsive and user-friendly interface.

- -->Image generation functionality using the gpt-image-1 API is successfully integrated and operational.
+-->Image generation using the GPT-Image-1 API is fully integrated and operational.

- -->GPT-4o-mini API has been integrated for personalized text-based recommendations.
+-->GPT-4o-mini API is successfully integrated for personalized diet and exercise recommendations.

- -->Integration of the WhatsApp API and final testing of automated update features are in progress.
+-->WhatsApp API integration is complete, and all automated report delivery features have been tested and verified.

 Risk Consideration: